vimodev/nginx-vod-transcoder/README.md

 nginx-vod-transcoder
 =======================

 Builds upon nytimes/nginx-vod-module to allow for just-in-time transcoding of hls segments.
+Not robust at all and not production-ready in any case.

 Usage
 ----